lennertvhoy/the-last-light/09-or-a-new-beginning/00-or-a-new-beginning.md

-# Part Nine: A New Beginning – Tangible Solutions for a Conscious Future
+# Part Nine: A New Beginning: Solutions for a Conscious Future

 "The world is very different now.
 For man holds in his mortal hands the power to abolish all forms of human poverty and all forms of human life."